-With the future I progressive we emphasise the progress or length of time of an action that will take place in the future.
+With the future progressive, we emphasise the progress or length of time of an action that will take place in the future.

-We use the future II simple to indicate that an action will have been completed by a certain point in the future.
+We use the future perfect simple to indicate that an action will have been completed by a certain point in the future.

 - They will have returned from the cinema by 11 pm.

-With the future II progressive we emphasise the process or length of time of an action until a certain point in the future.
+With the future perfect progressive we emphasise the process or length of time of an action up to a certain point in the future.

 The conditional I tense is mostly used in Type II if-clauses.
 The conditional I expresses an action that could take place under other circumstances.

 - He would go to the cinema with us if he had time.